Beyond Dopamine: Evaluating the Pipeline for Schizophrenia

 October 4, 2024 at 4:00 AM UTC

-Clinical relevance: Antipsychotics used for schizophrenia primarily target dopamine receptors and have several limitations, but the pipeline includes medications with novel mechanisms that could improve the care of this vulnerable patient population.
+Clinical relevance: Antipsychotics used for schizophrenia primarily target dopamine receptors, but the pipeline includes medications with novel mechanisms that could improve the care of this vulnerable patient population.

 • Dopamine blockade is effective for some symptoms of schizophrenia but causes problematic adverse effects.